A cozy accommodation in Galway, Ireland.

 We arrived to Galway in the early evening after a day of adventures through Donegal, Sligo, and County Mayo.
 Needless to say, we’d been exploring pretty hard all day and wanted to simply relax that evening.
 Once we reached the hotel, we’d both decided that we were staying put.
 Thankfully, the Connacht Hotel has Rueben’s Restaurant for breakfast, lunch, and dinner.

 While there weren’t many vegan offerings on the restaurant menu, the staff was super helpful in making sure I had something to eat.
 They prepared a vegan pizza for me – no cheese and topped with my favourite vegetables.
 This wasn’t on the menu, but they were happy to customize this pizza for me!
 I brought the pizza back to my room and ate it cozily in bed while watching TV.
+If you’re seeking more plant-based meals, check out my Vegan Guide to Galway.

 The Bar Solo has music and live entertainment, as well as freshly made cocktails created by in house mixologists.
 It’s a great space for a variety of events, such as watching live sporting events or popping by for afternoon tea.